Table of Contents

 Assessment of intellectual functioning (IQ score)

-Using standard tests such as the Binet intelligence testing.
+This is performed using standard tests, such as the Binet intelligence testing.
 The normal population has a mean score of 100.
 Intellectual disability is defined as a variation of more than 2SDs (30) below the average population score which is a score of < 70.

 Assessment of adaptive behavior and play